 The street structure, organised in a grid pattern, makes it easy to get around in Buenos Aires, and the best way to explore the city and take in its character is on foot.
 However, the city is serviced by an efficient, widespread and cheap public transport system that consists of buses and an excellent underground rail service (the Subte).
 Although it services most of the city centre, the Subte is not very extensive beyond the central core.
-The Subte costs ARS$4.50 per journey.
-Pre-paid Subte cards or passes can be purchased from the ticket booths (boleterias) at each station in denominations of 1, 2, 5, 10 or 30 journeys.
+The Subte is cost effective since it is charged per journey and not dependent on the distance travelled.
+Pre-paid Subte cards or passes can be purchased from the ticket booths (boleterias) at each station.
 It gets very hot and crowded in summer especially during peak hours, and closes between 10pm and 5am.

 The bus (colectivo) network is huge and covers the city, and although very useful for getting around, the overwhelming amount of routes makes it confusing for tourists.
-Bus fares are paid in coins into an automatic ticket vending machine when boarding the bus and cost a minimum of $0.80.
+Bus fares are paid in coins into an automatic ticket vending machine when boarding the bus.
 Many services run all night but with less frequency.
 There are also urban train services that can be useful for reaching the outlying suburbs.

 Become our Buenos Aires Travel Expert